stoiveyp/Slack.NetStandard/README.md

    Send(ack);
 }
 ```
-You can also use [Slack.NetStandard.AsyncEnumerable](https://www.nuget.org/packages/Slack.NetStandard.AsyncEnumerable) for a helpful client that does a lot of this for you.
+For a .NET 3.1 client that helps with a lot of the Socket Mode plumbing, the SocketSample app is now available at [Slack.NetStandard.AsyncEnumerable](https://www.nuget.org/packages/Slack.NetStandard.AsyncEnumerable)